folivetti/symreg-course/Aula01.md

 f(x; \theta) = \theta_0 + \theta_1 x + \theta_2 x^2
 \end{empheq}

-This model describes a nonlinear function but it is still linear in the parameters, since we can rewritte as:
+This model describes a nonlinear function but it is still linear in the parameters, since we can rewrite it as:

 \begin{empheq}[box=\mybox]{equation*}
 f(z; \theta) = \theta_0 + \theta_1 z_1 + \theta_2 z_2